Azure-Samples/functions-javascript-sap-cloud-sdk-quickstart/README.md

 ## Deploy to SAP BTP 🪂

-We provide the necessary configurations for the deployment to SAP BTP leveraging the open source project [btp setup automator](https://github.com/SAP-samples/btp-setup-automator).
-The configuration comprises the infrastructure as well as the mta build and the deployment to Cloud Foundry.
-You find more information [here](./documentation/DEPLOYMENT-BTPSA.md).
+This repos build on functions is not configured to be deployed to SAP Business Technology Platform as is.
+We provide the necessary configurations for the deployment to SAP BTP leveraging the open source project [btp setup automator](https://github.com/SAP-samples/btp-setup-automator) for Azure App Service [here](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart#deploy-to-sap-btp-).

 ## What's next?